linuxdeepin/startdde/README.md

 ## Usage

-Run Startdde with the command below
+Run Startdde with the command below.

 ```
 Usage of /usr/bin/startdde: